 Back Cover Blurbs: Memoir and Biography

 Good memoirists don’t write books because they want to monologue about themselves for 400 pages.
 Successful biographies and memoirs translate the real-life experiences of real-life people into lessons, inspiration, and entertainment.

 Joss Nonfic grew up in a small coal-mining town in rural Pennsylvania.
-He left high school to work in the mines and then lied about his age to “escape” to a U.S. Navy Destroyer in the Atlantic, his first time ever seeing the ocean.
+He left high school to work in the mines and then lied about his age to “escape” to a U.S. Navy destroyer in the Atlantic, his first time seeing the ocean.
 Torpedoed by a German sub, Nonfic spent a week in a leaky life raft before landing at night on a beach in Europe.
 Hiding from the Nazis in occupied France, he was forced to place his trust and confidence in the most unlikely of friends.

-Example Bio is a true story of adventure, heroism, survival, and bravery that crosses enemy lines to expose the darker and lighter sides of war.
+Example Bio is a true story of adventure, heroism, survival, and bravery that crosses enemy lines to expose the darker and lighter sides of a war.